Danger In The Woods

 When the rifle sounded and the target boar dropped, three other boars darted across the right-of-way, one of them being an extremely large tusker.
 We listened as the sounds of the escaping boars crashing through the undergrowth grew fainter and further away.
 The boar that was shot had not moved an inch, so we cautiously approached him on foot.

 When we got within a few feet of his location, the much larger boar, (who we assumed was long gone,) came charging our way from a small but thick clump of weeds.
 This quickly put us on top of the hog trap.
 Once in a safe position, we watched as the boar ran off.
 This boar, despite the gunshot, patiently waited for us to get near his ambush position.
 We had been talking loudly, and the boar knew exactly where we were the entire time.
 For whatever reason, the giant boar seemed to pick revenge over retreat.
 If it wasn't for the nearby hog trap, he very well might have gotten it!

----Always hunt with a partner or means of communication (ex. walkie-talkie or cell phone)
+1. Always hunt with a partner or means of communication (ex. walkie-talkie or cell phone if there is service)

----Never try to catch or get close to a piglet regardless if you can see larger hogs or not.
+3. Never try to catch or get close to a piglet regardless of if you can see larger hogs or not.